soniah7/insurance-claim-board/README.md

 ### Deployed version: https://insurance-claim-board.herokuapp.com/

 ### Instruction
-In the project directory, you can run:
+In the project directory, you can run:<br />
 `npm start`
 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br />
 `npm test`
 Tests the app.